jiboyalab/HyperVR/README.md

 cd tools/uniref50 && wget -c https://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref50/uniref50.fasta.gz && tar -zxvf uniref50.fasta.gz
 ```
+2, Run generate_pssm_profile.py to generate pssm profiles for each gene sequence, the options are:

 # License
 This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.